lostsolution/optimistron/README.md

 Available selectors :

--   `selectOptimistic` : given a selector function, will return its result over the state as if transitions were committed
+-   `selectOptimistic` : given a selector function acting on an _optimistron_ state, will return its result over the state as if transitions were committed
--   `selectIsOptimistic` : given a `transitionId`, checks wether it is in our state's transition list.
-By coupling the `transitionId` to your entity's identifiers, you can essentially derive optimistic state at the entity level.
+-   `selectIsOptimistic` : given a _transitionId_, checks wether it is in our state's transition list.
+By coupling the _transitionId_ to your _entity's identifier_, you can essentially derive optimistic state at the entity level.
--   `selectIsFailed` : similar to `selectIsOptimistic` but checks if the transition has failed
+-   `selectIsFailed` : similar to _selectIsOptimistic_ but checks if the transition has failed
--   `selectIsConflicting` : similar to `selectIsOptimistic` but checks if the transition is conflicting
+-   `selectIsConflicting` : similar to _selectIsOptimistic_ but checks if the transition is conflicting
--   `selectFailedAction` : given a `transitionId`, spits back the original failed action if any
+-   `selectFailedAction` : given a _transitionId_, spits back the original failed action if any